Azure/react-appinsights/README.md

     }
 ```

-TrackedComponent uses ComponentWillUnmount, ComponentWillMount and ComponentDidMount events to send telemetry, so if you override those, don't forget to call base methods:
+TrackedComponent uses ComponentWillUnmount and ComponentWillMount events to send telemetry, so if you override those, don't forget to call base methods:
 ```javascript
     componentWillMount() {
         super.componentWillMount();